top of page

 Genus Triepeolus

 Cuckoo bees break into nests of other bees.
 Sometimes, the cuckoos devour the eggs of the host bees that built the nests.
 More commonly, the cuckoos simply deposit their own eggs in the host bees' nests and depart.
 When a cuckoo's offspring hatch, they eat the host's eggs or slaughter the host's larvae and then feast on the nectar and pollen stores the host carefully gathered for her own offspring.
-In the world of entomology, cuckoo bees are known as cleptoparasites or brood parasites.
+In the world of entomology, cuckoo bees are known as brood parasites or cleptoparasites.

-The bee tribe Epeolini contains two varieties of cuckoo bee found within the United States -- Epeolus and Triepeolus.
-Bees in these two genera are often mistaken for wasps.
-They have well-defined black-and-white bands striping their abdomens and often sport bold black-and white patterns on their thoraxes as well.
+WIthin the United States, the tribe Epeolini contains two varieties of cuckoo bee -- Epeolus and Triepeolus.
+Bees in these two genera usually have well-defined white or yellow bands on their abdomens and often sport bold black-and pale patterns on their thoraxes as well.
 These bees can be arrestingly beautiful and colorful.
 Many have red legs and tegulae (the plates where the wing meets the body).
 Others, like the dwarf Epeolus shown here, have exquisitely-colored eyes.

-Epeolus usually parasitize the nests of cellophane bees of the genus Colletes.
+Epeolus usually parasitize the nests of Colletes (cellophane bees).
 Cellophane bees protect their nests from moisture by lining their brood-cell walls with a plastic-like substance.
-The female Epeolus has tooth-like projections on the ends of her abdomen that allow her to saw through the plastic seals of Colletes nests in order to penetrate their egg chambers.
+The female Epeolus has tooth-like projections on the tip of her abdomen that allow her to saw through the plastic seals of Colletes nests in order to penetrate their egg chambers.
 The Epeolus then exudes a glue-like substance, which she uses to append her own eggs to chamber walls.
-When the Epeolus larvae hatch, they feed on the pollen provisions left by the mother cellophane bee.
+When the Epeolus larvae hatch, they feed on the pollen provisions left by the cellophane bee host.

 Triepeolus usually target the nests of long-horned bees such as Melissodes and Svastra, and sometimes prey on other ground-nesting bee genera as well (including, among others, Anthophora, Centris and Melitoma).